 - Fluker’s sun dome has a mirrored aluminum surface inside.
 This helps to reflect light, increasing UVA and UVB output better than domes with white surfaces.

 - The dome is 8.5 inches wide and over 6 inches deep.
-It will fit almost any bulb you could buy, and is compatible with almost any type, including ceramic heat emitters.
+It will fit almost any bulb, and is compatible with almost any type, including ceramic heat emitters.

 - It’s suitable for bulbs up to 160 watts.
-If you need high heat lamp wattage, it’s a perfect choice.
+If you need high heat lamp wattage, it’s an ideal choice.

 - The cord features a handy on-off switch, so you don’t need to plug and unplug it each time.

 - Fluker’s sun dome does not come with a clamp or any way of attaching it to the vivarium.
-You’ll have to purchase this separately.
+You’ll have to get this separately.

-- Because the dome is quite large, it might not be suitable for smaller vivariums.
+- Because the dome is quite large, it’s unsuitable for smaller vivariums.

 - The product is more expensive than other similar lamps.